 FAQ About Opioid Withdrawal Treatment

 ANR treatment is the safest and most effective treatment for opioid use disorder.
-Unlike other methods, ANR treatment focuses on the root cause of opioid dependence and restores your brain to its pre-addiction state by repairing the endorphin receptor balance.
+Unlike other methods, ANR treatment focuses on the root cause of opioid dependence and restores your brain to its pre-addiction state by repairing the endorphin receptor system.

 Most commonly, the medication used in opioid withdrawal treatment includes opioid agonists (e.g., methadone), partial agonists (for example, buprenorphine or naloxone), and alpha-2 adrenergic agonists (such as clonidine).